Learn how to work with two opposite power types when working on your project.

 On the opposite side of the spectrum is the Creative (described at the beginning of this article) who sees possibilities and opportunities in everything.
 The flow of ideas that pour from their brains can easily overwhelm you and take you off course with your planning.
 Be sure to have your Creative involved is when you need problems solved or additional ideas for growth and development.
 Having both personality types working on your project is smart; however, it can be a problem IF you are not aware of their strengths and the value of their different perspectives and feedback when arriving at a balanced decision for each stage of your project.
 Just because something is pointed out or suggested does not mean that your project is good or bad.
 This is just information.
 Weigh each viewpoint and make your decisions accordingly.

-Being certain of your goal will help you navigate through the overwhelm or panic that can be triggered from getting too much information too fast.
+Being certain of your goal will help you navigate through the overwhelm or panic that can be triggered by getting too much information too fast.
 Again, understand that this is information only and you are being presented with possibilities.

 Timing is everything, but so is understanding the information that you are receiving from your team.
 Alternating your informational input in spotting problems with finding solutions will help you to identify that which resonates with your vision, as well as what doesn’t.